blbadger/blbadger.github.io/henon-map.md

 For certain starting values $x_0, y_0$, (1) with a=1.4 and b=0.3 does not head towards infinity but is instead attracted to the region shown above.
 This shape is called an attractor because regardless of where $x_0, y_0$ is placed, if subsequent iterations do not diverge then they are drawn to the shape above.

 Let's examine this attractor.
 If we increase magnification on the top line in the center, we find that it is not a line at all!
-With more and more magnification (and more iterations of (1)), what at first appears to be
+With successive increases in magnification (and more iterations of (1)), we can see that each top line is actually many lines close together, in a self-similar pattern.
+This is indicative of a fractal shape called the Cantor set.

 ![map]({{https://blbadger.github.io}}/henon_map/henon_zoom1.png)